AndrewK2/FTPSheep.net/docs/prd.md

 - Optional cleanup mode removes files/folders that don't exist in published source
 - Cleanup runs only after all uploads complete successfully
 - Exclusion patterns prevent deletion of specific folders (e.g., App_Data, uploads, logs)
-- User is shown list of files to be deleted and prompted for confirmation
+- User is shown list of files to be deleted and prompted for confirmation (unless `--yes` flag used)
-- `--auto-cleanup` flag skips confirmation prompt
+- `--yes` or `-y` flag skips all confirmation prompts for unattended execution
 - Temporary build folder on local machine is deleted after deployment
 - Cleanup errors are logged but don't fail the deployment if upload succeeded